NIEM/NIEM.github.io/json/data/index.md

     * The name of a pair is referred to as a **key**.
 The key of a pair is a string.

     * The value of a pair may be any type of value: a simple value, an array, or an object.

     * Pairs are separated by commas

+    * A given key should appear only once within an object.

+    * The order of keys within an object should not be considered significant.
+Keys may appear within an object in any order.

     * For example:

         * An empty object: `{ }`

         * An object with a single pair: `{ "GivenName": "Morty" }`

         * An object with simple values:

 ```javascript
 {% include_relative simple.json %}